-- See Section XII regarding the BBA with a major in French.
+- See Section XII regarding the BBA with a minor in Economics.

-- See Section XIII regarding the BBA with a minor in French.
+- See Section XIII regarding the BBA with a major in French Communication and Culture.

-- See Section XV regarding the BBA with a major in Human Resource Management.
+- See Section XV regarding the BBA with a minor in French Communication and Culture.

-- See Section XVI regarding the BBA with a major in Accounting.
+- See Section XVI regarding the BBA with a major in Human Resource Management.

-- See Section XVII regarding the BBA with a major in Electronic Commerce.
+- See Section XVII regarding the BBA with a major in Accounting.

-- See Section XVIII regarding the BBA with a major in Tourism.
+- See Section XVIII regarding the BBA with a major in Digital Business Design

 - See Section XIX regarding the BBA with a major in Marketing.

-- A student qualifying for the BBA degree who has met the requirements for a Single or a Double Major in the Bachelor of Arts program may request the Registrar to note on the student's transcript that the Major requirement in the external discipline has been met.
-Students are advised that the Faculty of Business must approve their entire program with the Major requirement approved by the external discipline.
-Note: Students pursuing minors or double majors either within or outside the Faculty of Business may not double count any course or courses which may be common to more than one program.
+- A student qualifying for the BBA degree who has met the requirements for a single or a double major in the Bachelor of Arts program may request the Registrar to note on the student's transcript that the major requirement in the external discipline has been met.

-13. Concentrations are offered in Accounting, Electronic Commerce, Finance, Human Resource Management, and Marketing.
+- Concentrations are offered in Accounting, Digital Business Design, Finance, Human Resource Management, and Marketing.
 Concentrations are completed by achieving a cumulative GPA of at least 3.0 for 12 ch of approved electives in the area of interest.
 Approved courses for each subject of concentration are as follows: